Immunology for Biotherapeutics

 HARNESSING THE IMMUNE SYSTEM FOR BIOTHERAPEUTICS

-Safety Considerations for Bispecifics and ADCs
+Immunological Safety Considerations for Immune Checkpoint Inhibitors, Bispecifics, and ADCs

 Photo of Rakesh Dixit, PhD, DABT, CEO & President, Bionavigen Oncology, LLC; CSO, TMAB Therapeutics, Regio Biosciences , CEO & President , Bionavigen Oncology, LLC and Regio Biosciences